margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Trash ##
-A piece of litter blows with the air. <br>
+A piece of trash blows with the air. <br>
 I run after it. <br>
 I chase after it. <br>
 I am trying to catch it. <br>